Auburn Tigers swimming and diving: Women's swimming and diving

 Auburn's women's team have won five national titles (2002, 2003, 2004, 2006 and 2007).
-They have been SEC Champions four time times (2003, 2004, 2005, 2007).
+They have been SEC Champions four times (2003, 2004, 2005, 2007).
 In 2005, Auburn lost to Georgia by two points at the NCAA championships and in the SEC Championships in 2006.
 The second-place finisher at the SEC championships went on to win the national championship while the SEC champion won national runner-up in 2005 and 2006.
 The 2007 SEC Championships saw the close competition between the Dogs and Tigers come to an end, as Auburn beat Georgia by 228 points while Georgia finished 5th in the NCAA championships to Auburn's first-place finish.
 At the 2007 SEC Championships the women posted a school record for individual conference titles won at 12 and took home 19 All-American honors for the national championships.

 In 2009 the Auburn women finished second to the Florida Gators in the SEC Championships.